rust-lang/rust/src/doc/trpl/method-syntax.md

 }
 ```

-What we’ve done here is make another struct, `CircleBuilder`.
+What we’ve done here is make another `struct`, `CircleBuilder`.
 We’ve defined our
 builder methods on it.
 We’ve also defined our `area()` method on `Circle`.
 We
 also made one more method on `CircleBuilder`: `finalize()`.
 This method creates
 our final `Circle` from the builder.
 Now, we’ve used the type system to enforce